Kristen M. Lewis is Counsel in the Tax Practice at Smith, Gambrell & Russell, LLP.

 Ms. Lewis received her B.A. degree in French and political science, with highest honors, from Wellesley College in 1981.
 She earned her J.D. degree from Cornell Law School in 1984.
 She is admitted to practice law in both New York and Georgia.
 Since 2012, Ms. Lewis has been selected for inclusion in Georgia Super Lawyers in Estate Planning and Probate.
 She was also named one of the Best Lawyers in America® 2013 in Trusts and Estates.

-Ms. Lewis currently serves on the Boards of All About Developmental Disabilities and Georgia Community Supports and Solutions, which serve persons with disabilities and their families.
-She also is the immediate past Chairman of the Board of Directors of the Girl Scouts of Greater Atlanta, Inc. and a former Trustee of the Wellesley College Alumnae Association.
+Ms. Lewis currently chairs the Board of Georgia Community Support & Solutions and is a member of the Board of the Center for the Visually Impaired, both of which serve persons with disabilities and their families, and is a Trustee of Eagle Ranch, a non-profit that works to unify families.
+She also is a past Chairman of the Board of Directors of the Girl Scouts of Greater Atlanta, Inc. and a former Trustee of the Wellesley College Alumnae Association.
 She serves as a volunteer trainer for Canine Assistants, which raises and trains certified service dogs for recipients with disabilities.
-She is an active member of St. Jude the Apostle Catholic Church, serves as an annulment Case Sponsor with the Metropolitan Tribunal of the Archdiocese of Atlanta, and is a Board member of the Serra Club of Atlanta, which supports religious vocations.
+She is an active member of St. Jude the Apostle Catholic Church, has served as an annulment Case Sponsor with the Metropolitan Tribunal of the Archdiocese of Atlanta, and is a member of the Serra Club of Atlanta, which supports religious vocations.

 She most recently authored an article entitled “The Crime of the 21st Century: Financial Abuse of Elders,” which was published in Probate & Property, Volume 28, Number 4, July/August 2014.